Euchie23/SquidStack/Exploration/README.md

 > 📝 **Note:**
 > Columns labeled as `"int"` contain whole numbers, while `"num"` columns contain decimal (real) values.
 Some concentration columns are `"chr"` (character), indicating values flagged as **below the limit of quantification (BLOQ)**.
 These BLOQ indicators replace actual measurements.
 If a concentration column is `"num"`, all values were above the LOQ and are considered detected.

->Reminder: Metal and organic compound names (e.g., Metal_A, Organic_B) are anonymized to maintain confidentiality.
+> ⚠️ Reminder: Metal and organic compound names (e.g., Metal_A, Organic_B) are anonymized to maintain confidentiality.

 ### 🔁 Shared Columns (1–14)